moliver28/research-handbook/assets/includes/joint-r-d-okr-process.md

 ### Sharing OKR completion at the end of the quarter

-During the first two weeks after the key review meeting, every R&D stage should complete an OKR retrospective leveraging the [Product OKR Retrospective template](https://gitlab.com/gitlab-com/Product/-/issues/new?issuable_template=Product-OKR-Retrospective).
-The retrospective DRI is the PM leading the stage.
-Beyond the stage members, the Product and Engineering lead of the section needs to be invited to the retrospective.
+After the key review meeting, we encourage stage leaders to ensure that their teams have updated their OKRs.
+Please use your judgement when summarizing.
+Writing the end of quarter summary in a way that accurately shows team performance and is relevant, understandable, and readable by cross-functional stakeholders, and tag those stakeholders in the update.

-We recommend sharing the results of the retrospectives with `@gl-product-pm` and `@gitlab-com/engineering-division/cto-leadership` and other relevant stakeholders.
+This [update](https://gitlab.com/gitlab-com/gitlab-OKRs/-/work_items/6895#note_2026599607) from the Fulfillment team is a good example of this type of update.

 ### How to change an OKR